slsa-framework/slsa/docs/spec/v1.1/threats.md

 *Threat:* Load a compromised artifact at runtime, thereby compromising the user or environment where the software ran.

-*Out of scope:* SLSA's threat model does not explicitly model runtime dependencies.
+*Mitigation:* N/A - This threat is out of scope of SLSA.
+SLSA's threat model does not explicitly model runtime dependencies.
 Instead, each runtime dependency is considered a distinct artifact with its own threats.